aio-libs/aiohttp/docs/web.rst

                   creates :class:`UrlDispatcher` by default if
                   *router* is ``None``.

+   :param logger: :class:`logging.Logger` instance for storing application logs.

+                  By default the value is ``logging.getLogger("aiohttp.web")``

    :param kwargs: :class:`dict` of optional arguments that will be
                   passed to underlying
                   :class:`aiohttp.server.ServerHttpProtocol`